All Episodes

 That's fine.

-Do you agree with me on Marjorie Taylor Green?
+To be clear, do you agree with me on Marjorie Taylor Greene?

-I have I I have enormous respect for Marjorie Taylor Green because she speaks out against her own party and president more than Congress I've ever seen on things that are kind of important.
+I have enormous respect for Marjorie Taylor Green because she speaks out against her own party and president more than almost any member of Congress I've ever seen on things that are kind of important.

-But things like the Israeli genocide in Gaza and the US paying for it, or the bombing of Iran, or the bombing of uh Vem, things like that that she speaks out against with great risk to her own political career in a way that is obviously driven by conscious.
+But things like the Israeli genocide in Gaza and the U.S. paying for it or the bombing of Iran or the bombing of Yemen, things like that, that she speaks out against with great risk to her own political career in a way that is obviously driven by conscience.

 I have a great deal of respect for her.